Parasyrphus nigritarsis: Distribution and habitat

 In Eurasia, P. nigritarsus occurs in the Nordic countries, south to Belgium, Germany, Switzerland and northern Spain, Ireland east through Central Europe into Russia and on to the Russian Far East and Japan.
 In North America, it occurs from Alaska to Quebec and south to Washington and Idaho.
 Thus, P. nigritarsus is considered to be present throughout the Northern Hemisphere and it is one of several syrphid species included in the 'Barcode of Life Data System, a project focusing on species occurring in Canada that includes taxonomic information, metadata, and DNA sequences for several individuals at the mitochondrial cytochrome oxidase gene.
-The flies tend to live in woodland and wetland populated by Alnus, Salix, Populus tremula and Alnus viridis scrub up to 2000 m in the Alps.
-Flowers visited by adults include Anemone nemorosa, Potentilla erecta, Prunus cerasus, Prunus spinosus, Ranunculus, Rhododendron aureum, Rubus idaeus, Salix.
+The flies tend to live in woodland and wetland populated by Alnus, Salix, Populus tremula and Alnus alnobetula scrub up to 2000 m in the Alps.
+Flowers visited by adults include Anemonoides nemorosa, Potentilla erecta, Prunus cerasus, Prunus spinosa, Ranunculus, Rhododendron aureum, Rubus idaeus, and Salix.

 Description

 Eggs of P. nigritarsus are white and are smaller than the eggs of their leaf beetle prey (see photo).
-In the larval stage, mature P. nigritarsus individuals (third instar) are 14–16mm long and approximately 3mm in diameter.
-Larvae have two pairs of lobes at the anal segment and a complex color pattern with triangular yellow markings on abdominal segments and thin dark brown stripes anterior to them.
+In the larval stage, mature P. nigritarsus individuals (third instar) are 14–16 mm long and approximately 3 mm in diameter.
+Larvae have two pairs of lobes at the anal segment and a complex colour pattern with triangular yellow markings on abdominal segments and thin dark brown stripes anterior to them.
 Adults are medium-sized flies whose legs have pale intermediate segments (femur, tibia) and dark terminal segments (tarsi).
-They are somewhat unusual among Parasyrphus species in appearance and behavior.
-Adult wing length ranges from 9-11.5mm.
+They are somewhat unusual among Parasyrphus species in appearance and behaviour.
+Adult wing length ranges from 9-11.5 mm.
 The abdomen is striped and the fly superficially resembles a bee.
 Abdominal tergites 3 and 4 have a marginal sulcus.
 The face lacks a black stripe, but has a black edge to the mouth.
 The frons in females has large dust patches.
-Consult DipteraMorphology page for definitions of specialized terms describing adult fly morphology.
 Biological keys to identify adults and larvae are available.
+(Note: See the Morphology of Diptera page for definitions of specialized terms describing adult fly morphology.)